-8.2.39Individual Block/Sector Unlock (39h)
+8.2.49 Individual Block/Sector Unlock (39h)

 The Individual Block/Sector Lock provides an alternative way to protect the memory array from adverse Erase/Program.
 In order to use the Individual Block/Sector Locks, the WPS bit in Status Register-3 must be set to 1.
-If WPS=0, the write protection will be determined by the combination of CMP, SEC, TB, BP[2:0] bits in the Status Registers.
+If WPS=0, the write protection will be determined by the combination of CMP, TB, BP[3:0] bits in the Status Registers.
 The Individual Block/Sector Lock bits are volatile bits.
 The default values after device power up or after a Reset are 1, so the entire memory array is being protected.

-To unlock a specific block or sector as illustrated in Figure 4d, an Individual Block/Sector Unlock command must be issued by driving /CS low, shifting the instruction code "39h" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24-bit address and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Individual Block/Sector Unlock Instruction (Status Register bit WEL= 1).
+To unlock a specific block or sector as illustrated in Figure 4d, an Individual Block/Sector Unlock command must be issued by driving /CS low, shifting the instruction code "39h" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24/32-bit address and then driving /CS high.

 Figure 53a.
-Individual Block Unlock Instruction (SPI Mode)
+Individual Block Unlock Instruction (SPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

 Figure 53b.
-Individual Block Unlock Instruction (QPI Mode)
+Individual Block Unlock Instruction (QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.40Read Block/Sector Lock (3Dh)
+8.2.50 Read Block/Sector Lock (3Dh)

 The Individual Block/Sector Lock provides an alternative way to protect the memory array from adverse Erase/Program.
 In order to use the Individual Block/Sector Locks, the WPS bit in Status Register-3 must be set to 1.
-If WPS=0, the write protection will be determined by the combination of CMP, SEC, TB, BP[2:0] bits in the Status Registers.
+If WPS=0, the write protection will be determined by the combination of CMP, TB, BP[3:0] bits in the Status Registers.
 The Individual Block/Sector Lock bits are volatile bits.
 The default values after device power up or after a Reset are 1, so the entire memory array is being protected.

-To read out the lock bit value of a specific block or sector as illustrated in Figure 4d, a Read Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "3Dh" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24-bit address.
+To read out the lock bit value of a specific block or sector as illustrated in Figure 4d, a Read Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "3Dh" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24/32-bit address.
 The Block/Sector Lock bit value will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 54.
 If the least significant bit (LSB) is 1, the corresponding block/sector is locked; if LSB=0, the corresponding block/sector is unlocked, Erase/Program operation can be performed.

 Figure 54a.
-Read Block Lock Instruction (SPI Mode)
+Read Block Lock Instruction (SPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

 Figure 54b.
-Read Block Lock Instruction (QPI Mode)
+Read Block Lock Instruction (QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.41 Global Block/Sector Lock (7Eh)
+8.2.51 Global Block/Sector Lock (7Eh)

 All Block/Sector Lock bits can be set to 1 by the Global Block/Sector Lock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "7Eh" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Global Block/Sector Lock Instruction (Status Register bit WEL= 1).